IntelliRide

 Timeline

 IntelliRide is a conceptual semi-autonomous electric bike featuring Level 3 driving automation.
-In this project, we mainly focused on the interaction between users and autonomous systems, including how users control and perceive information on the bike, both physically and on screens.
+In this case study, I will mainly focus on how we designed the interaction between users and the autonomous system, both physically and on screens.

 User Research: